• About

 Make the Rice Stuffing

-7. Add the chopped parsley, dill, and cilantro.
-Add the rice.
+• Add the chopped parsley, dill, cilantro, and rice.
 Turn the heat to low.
 Cover and cook for 5 minutes.

 Roll the Stuffed Cabbage Leaves

-4. Place the rolled cabbage leaves in the pot making a circle, going layer by layer.
-Place the rolled cabbage leaves with the seam down to prevent from unraveling.
+• Place the rolled cabbage leaves in the pot making a circle with the seam side down, going layer by layer.

 Cook the Rolled Leaves